py5coding/py5book/integrations/cairo.md

   name: python3
 ---

++++ {"editable": true, "slideshow": {"slide_type": ""}}

 # Converting SVG Images with Cairo

 [Cairo](https://www.cairographics.org/) is a widely used graphics library for working with SVG images.
 Cairo is written in C but there are several Python libraries available to make it accessible to py5.

-Converting SVG Images with Cairo is useful to py5 users that want to use SVG content in a Sketch that uses a rasterized renderer (such as the default JAVA2D renderer or the OpenGL renderers P2D or P3D).
-Processing and therefore py5's ability to load SVG files as Py5Shape objects with [](/reference/sketch_load_shape) is limited because Processing is not able to interpret the full SVG specification syntax.
-This leads to aberrations in what in the loaded Py5Shape object.
+Converting SVG Images to Py5Image objects with Cairo and [](/reference/sketch_convert_shape) is useful to py5 users that want to use SVG content in a Sketch that uses a rasterized renderer (such as the default JAVA2D renderer or the OpenGL renderers P2D or P3D).

+Processing can also load SVG images as Py5Shape objects with [](/reference/sketch_load_shape) but they will load correctly if the SVG code uses only a small subset of the full SVG specification.
+These limitations will result in problems when loading SVG files created in sophisticated SVG editors such as Inkscape or Adobe Illustrator.

 ## Setup